Click on the banner to see the most recent posts in descending order!

 I think that no one should have to die if they’re not ready.
 I want to provide the option to stay alive for as long as one may desire for however long they desire.
 I would, for example, like to see everything in the universe from all time.
 But I can’t because I was born in a time where I’ll die just before immortality is discovered.
 If I had the power to restore life from all time, I would bring everyone back to life to create a heaven on earth.
 In doing this, I realize problems will arise.
 Like, how can you bring everyone back if time moves forward so sacrificing the present or the future would be required to restore the past?
 To that, I say that may not be the case.
-I say we aim to discover how to control time and reality and manipulate space so we are essentially gods creating heaven on earth even though hate religion.
-I’ve always thought the idea of seeing long lost loved ones, ancestors, and future descendants would be so fucking cool.
+I say we aim to discover how to control time and reality and manipulate space so we are essentially gods creating heaven on earth.
+Even though I tend to strongly dislike most if not all religions, I’ve always thought the idea of seeing long lost loved ones, ancestors, and future descendants would be so fucking cool.
 As far as overpopulation, I think outer space (as an infinite expanding universe/multiverse/omniverse) is big enough to sustain any number of people ever with its infinite resources.

 I am looking for people I can group with to achieve the goal of striving towards immortality and/or extending life expectancy.
 So if you’re reading this and you find this fascinating or noteworthy, please feel free to contact me by all means.